joshua-x-7/GridWorkBench/docs/html/_sources/README.rst.txt

 * Empty the doctrees folder in the GitHub desktop folder, and replace with the local doctrees folder under "build."
 * Empty the html folder in the GitHub desktop folder, and replace with the local html folder under "build."
 * Empty the rst folder in the GitHub desktop folder, and replace with the local "source" folder.
 Also copy the makefile from the local docs folder to the GitHub rst folder.
-* Commit and publish changes using GitHub desktop.
+* Commit and Push changes using GitHub desktop.